-On Thu, May 28, 2020 at 10:54 AM Joanna Sotomura <joannasotomura@gmail.com> wrote: Dear Department of City Planning, Mindy Nguyen, Mayor Garcetti and Councilmember O'Farrell,
+Dear Department of City Planning, Mindy Nguyen, Mayor Garcetti and Council member O'Farrell,

-I am a homeowner at the Broadway Hollywood Building Stakeholder and Historic Resource: The building and sign are a LA Historical-Cultural Monument and the building is a contributor to the Hollywood Blvd Commercial and Entertainment District with its primary entrance now located at 1645 Vine Street, at the corner of Hollywood Blvd.
+We are homeowners at the Broadway Hollywood Building Stakeholder and Historic Resource: The building and sign are a LA Historical-Cultural Monument and the building is a contributor to the Hollywood Blvd Commercial and Entertainment District with its primary entrance now located at 1645 Vine Street, at the corner of Hollywood Blvd.
 The building is identified in the EIR as: 6300 Hollywood Boulevard (B.H.
 Dyas Department Store Building/Broadway Department Store), Map No. B.12.

-Firstly, my husband and I thank you for everything you are all doing to protect our community during the COVID-19 pandemic.
-However, the EIR being released on April 15, in the middle of this pandemic, with only a 45-day comment period, will certainly limit the quality and number of responses to it.
-The time required to review a 1500-page document in the middle of a Shelter at Home order that has everyone scrambling daily to find ways to survive financially is an undue burden.
-My review has necessarily been limited by this administrative failure.
+We are shocked that the EIR was released on April 15, in the middle of a pandemic, with only a 45-day comment period.
+To expect us to review a 1500-page document in the middle of a Shelter at Home order that has completely disrupted daily life is clearly inappropriate.
+Our review has necessarily been limited by this administrative failure.